 The deinterlaced picture information SEI message indicates that the current picture is a frame which had been interpolated via a deinterlacing process prior to encoding, and indicates the field parity of the associated source field picture prior to the deinterlacing process.
 When a progressive-to-interlace conversion process is applied to the decoded picture prior to display, it is recommended that the indicated field parity should be used.

-When the deinterlaced picture information SEI message is present, field_seq_flag shall be equal to 0.
+When the deinterlaced picture information SEI message is present, field_seq_flag of the active SPS for the current picture shall be equal to 0.

 deinterlaced_picture_source_parity_flag equal to 0 indicates that the current picture was deinterlaced using a top field picture as source. deinterlaced_picture_source_parity_flag equal to 1 indicates that the current picture was deinterlaced using a bottom field picture as source.

 Modify subclause E.2.1 as follows: